MelvisNgemeNdie/Customer-Segmentation-Analysis/README.md

 # Customer Segmentation

-This project involves customer segmentation using SQL to categorize users based on their spending behavior and customer lifespan.
+This project involves customer segmentation based on their spending behavior and customer lifetime.
-The objective was to group customers into meaningful segments for better business insights and decision-making.
+Using SQL, customers are grouped into three distinct segments:

-Using transactional and customer data, the analysis segments customers into three categories:
+####.VIP:  Customers with at least 12 months of transaction history and total spending over $5,000.

-VIP – Customers with at least 12 months of activity and total spending greater than $5,000.
+####.Regular: Customers with at least 12 months of history but total spending of $5,000 or less.

-Regular – Customers with at least 12 months of activity but total spending of $5,000 or less.
+####.New: Customers with less than 12 months of activity.

-New – Customers with less than 12 months of history.
+The objective is to classify each customer into one of these categories and compute the total number of customers in each segment.

-After segmenting, the query calculates the total number of customers in each group, enabling quick insight into the distribution of customer types.
+This segmentation can support targeted marketing strategies, customer value analysis, and retention planning.
 */
 WITH customer_spending AS (
 SELECT